RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 Copyright 2023, Rami Rekola

 Copying and distribution of these files, with or without modification, are permitted in any medium without royalty, provided the copyright notice and this notice are preserved.
-These files is offered as-is, without any warranty.
+These files are offered as-is, without any warranty.

 ## Project History